yuliadm/mixComp/paper.md

                       MLE.function = MLE.norm.list, Hankel.method = method,
                       Hankel.function = mom.std.norm)
 ```
 In the preceding example, the data vector $\mathbf{X}$ was taken from an existing dataset.
-As seen before, the `rMix` function can be used to generate a $n$-sized sample from a specific mixture.
+The `rMix` function can be used to generate a $n$-sized sample from a specific mixture.
 If this synthesized data is to be used in simulations (i.e. passed to one of the functions estimating the mixture complexity) an `rMix` object can be converted to a `datMix` object via the `RtoDat` function.
 Apart from `dist` and `discrete`, all `datMix` arguments have to be supplied to `RtoDat` likewise.

 Unlike the above mentioned objects whose creation precedes any type of mixture complexity estimation, objects of the bottom two classes (see Table 1) contain the results of the estimation procedures.
 Generally, the functions estimating the number of components differ in the types of families of component densities $\{g(x;\theta):\theta \in \Theta \}$ for which they allow and in whether they provide estimates of the weights $\hat{w}_i$ and the component parameters $\hat{\theta}_i, i \in 1, \dots, \hat{p}$, the latter determining the object class of the estimation result.
 These differences are shown in Table 3.
 The function `nonparamHankel` returns an object of class `hankDet`, which is a vector of determinants (scaled and/or penalized), each entry belonging to a certain complexity estimate.
 The link between these determinants and $p$ will be discussed in the Section 3. `paramEst` objects arise when using any other function estimating the mixture complexity, all of which additionally return estimates of the component weights and parameters.
 For both object classes, print and plot methods are available to summarize and visualize the estimation results.